angular/angular-ja/aio-ja/content/tutorial/toh-pt2.en.md

 When the user clicks a hero in the list, the component should display the selected hero's details at the bottom of the page.

-In this section, you'll listen for the hero item click event and update the hero detail.
+In this section, you'll listen for the hero item click event and display/update the hero details.

 ### Add a click event binding

-Add a `<button>` with a click event binding in the `<li>` like this:
+Add a click event binding to the `<button>` in the `<li>` like this:

 <code-example header="heroes.component.html (template excerpt)" path="toh-pt2/src/app/heroes/heroes.component.1.html" region="selectedHero-click"></code-example>